turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_metric_data_point.md

 - We recommend specifying the `period` column in the query to optimize the table output.
 If you do not specify the `timestamp` then the default value for `period` is 60 seconds.
 If you specify the `timestamp` then the period will be calculated based on the duration mentioned ([here](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/cloudwatch/types#MetricStat.Period)).

 Note: Using this table adds to cost to your monthly bill from AWS.
+Optimizations have been put in place to minimize the impact as much as possible.
 Please refer to AWS CloudWatch Pricing to understand the cost implications.

 ## Examples